SimformSolutionsPvtLtd/SSCompose-FurniCraftAR/README.md

 ## :crystal_ball: What's next?

-We're thrilled to introduce forthcoming features that will elevate your augmented reality experience:
+We're thrilled to introduce forthcoming features that will elevate your Augmented Reality experience:

 - Visualize multiple furniture models at once to mix and match pieces for your space.
 - Record and share videos of your AR setups to capture every detail of your design journey.